coding-awareness/html/README.md

-# Quite Easy Tech - HTML Tutorials
+# Coding Awareness - HTML Tutorials
 # html
 HTML tutorials with easy steps to create web pages.

 # Topics
-Click this link to see the HTML topics https://quiteeasy-tech.github.io/html/
+Click this link to see the HTML topics https://coding-awareness.github.io/html/